 I also have a zoom lens, (my kit lens), that I like to use outdoors.
 The ability to zoom is nice when you are outdoors, wanting to capture your dog at play.
 There are much nicer zoom lenses available than the kit lens, but mine has been very adequate outdoors.
 (It doesn’t have as wide an aperture as a prime lens, though, so it’s not as useful indoors without a flash.)

-The dog had just leapt into his trainer’s arms, in the photo below.
+The dog, below, had just leapt into his trainer’s arms.
 The shutter speed was 1/500, which prevented the photo from being blurry, even though there was a lot of movement.
+I tried this shot a few times before I got this one.

 In the shot below, Lucy was in her favorite place, the deck, and she started to sniff the air.
 Ideally, I would have taken a vertical shot, but I had to be quick.
 The composition isn’t perfect, but it’s still one of our favorite photos of Lucy.